kyrikakis/kube-cluster-ansible/README.md

 ![dashboard](kubernetes-dash.png)

 ### NOTE:
-not tested using nodes yet. (to be continued)
+Not tested using nodes (minions) yet, except master as minion. (to be continued)